 Understanding Google Street View

 As with the regular Google Maps program, Google does not release the exact update schedule for Google Street View.
 Like with Maps, how often Street View is updated will depend on the area you live in.
 Google is constantly updating metro areas because of the turnover of buildings, restaurants, companies, and more.
 However, if you live in a rural area, there’s often no need to update Street View until several years have passed.
-Remember that Street View involves a full vehicle equipped with thousands of dollars worth of camera equipment driving down roads, so don’t be surprised if Street View is only updated every half-decade—or longer in your neighborhood.
+Remember that Street View involves a full vehicle equipped with thousands of dollars worth of camera equipment driving down roads, so don’t be surprised if Street View is only updated in your neighborhood every half-decade or more.

 Google’s Schedule for Street View

 Although you can’t get a specific schedule of when and where Street View will capture images from the ground, you can see the scheduled areas coming up on a specific Google Maps Street View webpage.
 This page is a good indicator of where Google Street View has been and where it is going next.
 Here’s how to use it.

 - Access the Google Maps Street View webpage.

 - Scroll down a little, and you will see a section with the current month and year.
 Choose a country from the dropdown options to see what Google will scan next using their specially outfitted cars.

 - Click Find out more to break the schedule down further to specific areas, such as cities in the U.S.